MossGoblin/splitter/README.md

 What this gives is the option to fill in the starting cells with only 4 symbols (see Four color theorem) and not bother with the whole keyboard.

 **Output**... less refined at the moment.
-Can't quite find a really good way to vosualize the result.
+Can't quite find a really good way to visualize the result.

 The resulting splits are provided in two ways - in the log file there is a copy of the starting text array, but all unit cells are replaced by the signature of the split they are part of.